two point perspective

 shown within the 60° circle of view

-The next step is, for each point, to carry its plan distance from the anchor line back to the anchor line with by an arc centered on its orthogonal intersection (pink lines, above), the method of rabattement or plan rotation first attested in the 17th century.
+The next step is, for each point, to carry its plan distance from the anchor line (green line, D) back to the anchor line with by an arc centered on its anchor line intersection (pink lines, above).
+This is the method of rabattement or plan rotation first attested in the 17th century.

-Thus the distance ax is transferred to the anchor line by an arc centered on x, defining the point a' on the anchor line and the anchor line distance a'x (where a'x = ax).
-Similarly the distance by is transferred to the anchor line by an arc centered on y, defining the point b' and the anchor line distance b'y (where b'y = by); and so on for all the other points.
+Thus the distance ax is transferred to the anchor line by an arc centered on x, defining the point a' on the anchor line; similarly the distance by is transferred to the anchor line by an arc centered on y, defining the point b'; and so on for all the other points.
+The only restriction here is that all the arcs must be carried to the same side, either to the left or the right: in the diagram, they are all rotated to the left.

-Finally, we project all these distances into perspective space, using vanishing lines drawn from these new anchor line points to the diagonal vanishing point on the opposite side (that is, each diagonal vanishing lines must cross its corresponding orthogonal).
-This is typically done by using one diagonal vanishing point and carrying all the anchor line arcs in the opposite direction.
+Finally, we project all these distances into perspective space, using vanishing lines drawn from these new anchor line points to the diagonal vanishing point on the opposite side from the arcs.
+In the diagram, the arcs are carried to the left, so the right side diagonal vanishing point is used to project them onto the orthogonals.

 Each intersection between an orthogonal and its corresponding diagonal vanishing line locates the plan point in perspective space.
 Thus, the intersection of orthogonal y and diagonal vanishing line b' locates the point b in perspective space.